What is early childhood suspension and expulsion?

 When educators are overwhelmed by a child’s challenging behaviors, they may see expulsion as the best option — behaviors like biting, shouting, or aggression toward others.
 Sometimes these challenging behaviors are part of typical child development.
 The challenging behaviors may be a child’s response to stress or trauma.

-What is currently being done to address this issue?
+What is currently being done At the policy level in MInnesota to address this issue?

-Publicly-funded programs in Minnesota including Head Start, Voluntary Prekindergarten, and Early Childhood Family Education (ECFE) may not suspend students and can only expel students in limited cases after certain steps have been taken.
+In Minnesota, publicly-funded programs including Head Start, Voluntary Prekindergarten, and Early Childhood Family Education (ECFE) may not suspend students and can only expel students in limited cases after certain steps have been taken.
 Licensed Family Child Care and Child Care Centers do not have these rules in place, though the 2022 Parent Aware Racial Equity Plan recommended the state create policies around suspension and expulsion for Parent Aware-participating programs.

 What more is needed?

-Just banning suspensions and expulsions isn’t enough to stop them.
-Early childhood educators need training and support to create classrooms where all children can succeed.
-They need training and support to address a range of challenging behaviors.
-One helpful approach is called trauma-informed care, which teaches educators how to support children who have experienced difficult or harmful situations.
+Just prohibiting suspensions and expulsions isn’t enough to prevent them and promote safe and secure learning environments that lead to success.
+Early childhood educators need training and support to create classrooms where all children can be nurtured and thrive.
+Training in trauma-informed care equips educators on how to support children who have experienced difficult or harmful situations.

-When children get the chance to stay in high-quality care and education programs, it benefits them, their families, and the whole community.
+When children have the opportunity to stay in high-quality care and education programs, it benefits them, their families, and the whole community.
 Giving more children access to these positive experiences helps set them up for future success.

-Want to read more about expulsion in early childhood programs?
-Check out this resource from the National Head Start Early Childhood Learning and Knowledge Center.
+To learn more about how policies and supports can help deter expulsion in early childhood programs, visit this resource from the National Head Start Early Childhood Learning and Knowledge Center.

 By Marie Huey, Public Policy and Advocacy Team Leader